Jhoncosta08/angular-dynamic-table/README.md

-# Test app
+# Dynamic table app

 ## About the project
->App created to test codes...
+>Dynamic table app, with sort directive, dynamic search bar and export table data to csv file...

 ## Main technologies used in the project
 >* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.